mecid/mecid.github.io/_posts/2021-05-26-swiftui-wishlist-for-wwdc21.md

 WWDC21 is coming pretty soon, and it is a great chance to think about the new features that I want to see in SwiftUI.
 This wishlist contains not only the list of the features I want to use but also possible APIs.
 Remember that this post is the result of my imagination, and most of the code examples don't exist at the moment.

 #### List and ScrollView
-SwiftUI provides you both List and ScrollView, but under the hood, these views still use the UIKit implementation of UITableView and UIScrollView.
-I love how UITableView works and the API it provides us.
-But SwiftUI's List and ScrollView don't expose all the powerful features of UITableView and UIScrollView.
+SwiftUI provides you both *List* and *ScrollView*, but under the hood, these views still use the UIKit implementation of *UITableView* and *UIScrollView*.
+I love how *UITableView* works and the API it provides us.
+But SwiftUI's *List* and *ScrollView* don't expose all the powerful features of *UITableView* and *UIScrollView*.

-Almost all the screens in my apps use the List view in different styles, and I hope to see more APIs from UITableView, which allows styling separators, cell backgrounds using the ListStyle protocol.
+Almost all the screens in my apps use the List view in different styles, and I hope to see more APIs from *UITableView*, which allows styling separators, cell backgrounds using the *ListStyle* protocol.

 ```swift
 struct ContentView: View {